Middleton, Idaho

 Middleton is a city in Canyon County, Idaho, United States.
 The population amounted to 9,091 at the 2021 census estimate, up from 5,524 at the 2010 census and 2,978 in 2000.
 It is part of the Boise City-Nampa, Idaho Metropolitan Statistical Area.

 History

-Middleton was named for its location between the old fort Boise and Keeney's Ferry; it being the midpoint between the two.
-It served as a rest stop for those heading for Keeney's Ferry.
-It had a stage station in the early days of the Oregon Trail, a post office in 1866 and a water powered grist mill in 1871.
-The Ward Massacre occurred near the site in 1854.
+Middleton was named for its location midway between Old Fort Boise and Keeney’s Ferry, serving as a resting point for travelers en route to the ferry.
+In its early years along the Oregon Trail, it had a stage station, a post office established in 1866, and a water-powered grist mill built in 1871.
+The Ward Massacre occurred near the area in 1854.

-Middleton is the oldest settlement in Canyon County, with the land being parceled out in 1863 by William N. Montgomery.
-The Boise River flooded in 1872 and cut a new channel, isolating the town on an island; as a result, the town moved to a new location in the years after 1880.
-The town incorporated as a city in 1910, although the certificate was not issued until 1971.
+Middleton is the oldest settlement in Canyon County, with its land first parceled out in 1863 by William N. Montgomery.
+In 1872, flooding of the Boise River created a new channel that left the town isolated on an island.
+As a result, the settlement was relocated to a new site after 1880.
+Middleton was incorporated as a city in 1910, although its certificate of incorporation was not issued until 1971.

-The current mayor is Jackie Hutchison.
+The current mayor is Tim O'Meara.